 Mandatory Guardian Training forms, including the registration and training schedule are available under Guardianship and Trust Forms.
-Please note registration must be done in person at the Guardianship Monitoring Program Office located in the Family Law Department, room 101, at least five business days prior to the training date along with a nonrefundable fee (check or money order only).
+Please note registration must be done in person at the Guardianship Monitoring Program Office located in room 200, at least five business days prior to the training date along with a nonrefundable fee (check or money order only).
 If you have questions, please contact the Guardianship Monitoring Program by email or by telephone, 509-477-2622.

 The Spokane County Superior Court Guardianship Monitoring Program recruits and trains volunteers to assist in monitoring guardianship cases.
 Volunteers are needed as Records Researchers, Financial Auditors, and Court Visitors to serve as the eyes and ears of the court to help detect or prevent abuse, neglect, and exploitation of incapacitated persons.
 Volunteers must be 21 years of age or older.
 Training and supervision are provided.

 The Records Researchers research court files to verify that court-ordered documents and reports have been filed and update addresses and phone numbers of the incapacitated person and their guardian.